-Mr Fothergills Oyster Mushroom Kits are available in Golden Oyster and Pearl Oyster, the kits are super easy and super quick- harvest in just 7-10 days!
+Mr Fothergills Oyster Mushroom Kits are super easy and super quick- harvest in just 7-10 days!

 For a limited time, you can purchase your own Oyster Mushroom Kit via our website - Click here

-Mr Fothergill's Oyster Mushroom kits are available at selected Bunnings Warehouse stores, nationwide.
+Mr Fothergill's Button Mushroom kits are seasonally available at selected Bunnings Warehouse stores, nationwide.

 - Open the top of the box and fold down the flaps.
 Open the bag inside the box, cutting just below where the bag is sealed.
 Pour enough water in the bag to completely submerge the substrate block and leave to soak for 24 hours.